cppcoffee/libstacktrace/README.md

 ## Example

-Examples of use are provided in **example.c** of the repository, which make a null pointer access and the process crashes with the following output:
+Examples of use are provided in **example.c** of the repository, which makes null pointer access, and the process crashes with the following output:

 ```shell
 [root@localhost libstacktrace]# ./example